ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 We can now use and work with that variable using its identifier (`howAreYou`).
 We could, for example, write its value to the console.

-Next let's briefly recap on the `initial_value` of the initial statement.
+Next, let's briefly recap on the `initial_value` of the initial statement.

 ### Initial value